Contribution 2

 We offer a sustainable aftersales alternative

-Introduced in 2022, the SUSTAINera label highlights our global circular economy initiatives and provides customers – including vehicle owners and maintenance and repair professionals – with a comprehensive range of sustainable and affordable aftersales products and services.
-The aftersales range includes remanufactured, repaired, reused and recycled parts and products for vehicle maintenance, with our portfolio expanding each year to offer even broader coverage.
+Our SUSTAINera label provides customers – including vehicle owners and repair professionals – with a comprehensive range of sustainable and affordable aftersales products and services within the Stellantis Parts & Services offer.
+This range includes remanufactured, repaired, reused and recycled parts and products, with our portfolio expanding each year to offer even broader coverage.

 These initiatives help reduce waste, conserve resources, and achieve up to 80% savings in raw materials and up to 50% in non-emitted CO2 – compared to equivalent new parts(1) – without compromising quality.